 Counseling and Advising

-The United States Air Force Academy is committed to helping cadets succeed and reach their peak potential.
+The U.S. Air Force Academy is committed to helping cadets succeed and reach their peak potential.
 If you are having trouble coping with the military, academic, physical or social aspects of Academy life, these services and options are available to assist you.

 PEAK PERFORMANCE CENTER (PPC)

 Peak Performance Center (PPC) is an internationally accredited college counseling center that offers short-term, inpidual therapy for a wide spectrum of behavioral health challenges.
 PPC staff is comprised of licensed social workers, psychologists, behavioral health technicians and certified alcohol and drug abuse counselors, skilled in the unique developmental, personal and military challenges cadets face at the Academy.
 From relationships and thoughts of self-harm to adjusting to the college life and the military, they help cadets work out the solutions which keep their options as numerous as possible.